-There is a growing demand for alternative workspaces that serve entrepreneurs, igdividuals and companies that seek an amenity rich, collaborative work environment, distinct from fluorescent-lit cubicles so common today.
-For example, WeWork, an early stage provider of shared office space, recently raised \$355 million on a \$5 billion valuation.
-As well, Regus, the largest provider of co-working space and executive space, generated \$610 million revenue from its U.S. business in 2012 and saw about 30% increase in its business.

-We believe that the market for incubators and shared collaborative space in Maui is significantly underserved.
-In addition to providing benefit to the local business and entrepreneurial community, we believe the TEACH Center will attract new entrepreneurs from around the world to Maui as well as increased tourism.
-Valued at over \$12 billion annually, the Hawaii hospitality market is served by 70,000 hotel rooms and resort condominium rental and time share units and 3.000 restaurants and foodservice establishments.
-Honolulu, the Hawaii state capital and metropolitan center, has a population of more than one million.
-Strategically located in the mid-Pacific between Asia and the continental United States, the Hawaiian Islands are visited annually by over 8 million tourists from all over the world.
-The TEACH Center will serve a critical need for the Hawaiian Islands to be more sustainable and preserve their natural resources and beauty.
+There is a growing demand for alternative workspaces that serve entrepreneurs, iodividuals and companies that seek an amenity rich, collaborative work environment, distinct from fluorescent-fit cubicles so common today.
+For example, WeWork, an early stage provider of shared office space, recently raised \$355 million on a \$5 billion valuation.9 As well, Regus, the largest provider of co-working space and executive space, generated \$610 million revenue from its U.S. business in 2012 and saw about 30% increase in its business.10 increased tourism.
+Valued at over \$12 billion annually, the Hawaii hospitality market is served by 70,000 hotel rooms and resort condominium rental and time share units and 3,000 restaurants and foodservice establishments.
+Honolulu, the Hawali state capital and metropolitan center, has a population of more than one million.
+Strategically located in the mid-Pacific between Asia and the continental United States, the Hawailan Islands are visited annually by over 8 million tourists from all over the world.11 The TEACH Center will serve a critical need for the Hawalian Islands to be more sustainable and preserve their natural resources and beauty.